What Feet Know

 In declining to address these questions, Macfarlane may have hoped to restore an optimistic and romantic note to environmental matters.
 This would be an understandable objective.
 But his books might have been more valuable and more ambitious if they had combined inspiring writing about nature with some kind of environmental message.
 As it is, for all their eloquence and charm, they do little more than gild middle-class holidays with literary glamour.

-Gabriel Roberts is a Senior Editor at the Oxonian Review.
-He studies English at Worcester College.
+Gabriel Roberts is reading for a D.Phil in English at Worcester College, Oxford.
+He is a Senior Editor at the Oxonian Review.